bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 So first she'll go into ThunderHub or whatever and send a funding transaction to the wallet, the Lightning nodes wallet, and then using that she can create a channel with Bob, or a channel with whoever, however many channels she wants, right?
 But with this transaction cut-through idea, why can't she just do this?
 Why can't, she knows in advance where the outputs are gonna go, why can't she just send them there directly, right?
-So if the Lightning server is page one enabled and her wallet is page one enabled, this is a possibility.
+So if the Lightning server is Payjoin enabled and her wallet is Payjoin enabled, this is a possibility.
 It actually gets better than this because you can combine it with batching.
 That's actually been done as a proof of concept via the nolooking project.
 So this is the result of a hackathon project a couple years ago.